MicrosoftDocs/azure-devops-docs/docs/project/navigation/use-breadcrumbs-selectors.md

 ::: moniker range="vsts"

-From the **Work>Backlogs** page, you use the selector to switch to another team's backlog.
+From the **Boards>Backlogs** page, you use the selector to switch to another team's backlog.
 Again, favorited backlogs appear towards the top of the menu.
 You can also filter the list based on a team name or keyword.

 > [!div class="mx-imgBorder"]
 > ![Work>Backlogs, backlogs selector](_img/breadcrumbs/backlog-selector.png)